jodymgustafson/stack-vm/readme.md

     end:    end

 ## StackVM Loader
-The loader reads a YAML file that contains assembly code and compiles it.
+The loader reads a YAML file that contains assembly code and compiles it into a map of functions that can be executed by the VM.

 The file must start with `stackvm` and can define functions and import functions from other files.